INDAPlus21/viktorrn-zhongmin-project/README.md

 ## Commits

-Commits are to be short and concice written in Past simple tense (example "I work"), overviewing additions or scrapped things.
+Commits are to be short and concice written in Past simple tense (example "I worked"), overviewing additions or scrapped things.

 # Authors and developers githandles